TehShrike/expire-unused-keys/readme.md

 Forgets about a key.
 Won't fire any expire events for it (unless you touch that key again).

+## createIfNotExists(key)

+Creates it if it doesn't exist yet.
+If you called `touch` on the key without calling `forget` since, this will not create the key.
+If you have never called `touch`, or have called `forget` since, this will update the timestape just like calling `touch`.

 ## stop()

 Shuts down any timeouts that are floating around, letting you shut down your server nicely and stuff.